 With the mandate, another person can act on your behalf in pharmacies and

 - check on the medications used

-- ask for an electronic prescription to be cancelled when the patient no longer needs the medicine
+- ask for an electronic prescription to be cancelled when you no longer need the medicine

 The legal representative may be e.g. a minor's carer or trustee, who has been charged with taking care of matters related to the patient's health.
-This function will become available on the My Kanta pages during 2016.
-More further information about acting as the resresentative of a minor child.
+More further information about acting as the representative of a minor child.

 Acting on behalf of someone in relation to patient data

 - The person acting on behalf of someone else, has the right to disclose information, if the patient does not have the precondition to review the meaning of the consent.

 - The person acting on behalf of someone else cannot refuse a disclosure of information, if the patient has not refused the disclosure him- or herself.

 - The person acting on behalf of someone else cannot cancel a consent made by the patient him- or herself.

 Under-aged parent or carer